 Unless we otherwise expressly agree that an order is to be managed and executed on an agency basis, Macquarie engages in these activities as principal for the benefit of Macquarie and will enter into transactions with you on a principal basis as an arm’s-length party.

-In that capacity, Macquarie does not act as agent, fiduciary, financial advisor or in any similar capacity on a counterparty’s behalf and therefore does not undertake any of the duties that a party acting in that capacity would ordinarily owe in those circumstances, nor do Macquarie’s sales and trading personnel serve as brokers or agents to a counterparty with whom we deal in a principal capacity.
+In that capacity, Macquarie does not act as agent, fiduciary, financial advisor or in any similar capacity on a Client’s behalf and therefore does not undertake any of the duties that a party acting in that capacity would ordinarily owe in those circumstances, nor do Macquarie’s sales and trading personnel serve as brokers or agents to a Client with whom we deal in a principal capacity.

 Due to the nature of Macquarie’s role in its dealings with you, Macquarie may at times have divergent or competing interests from those of our Clients.